-- (c) Where the subsidy is not granted by reference to the quantities manufactured, produced, exported or transported, the amount shall be determined by allocating the value of the subsidy as appropriate over the level of production or exports of the product concerned during a suitable period.
+(c) Where the subsidy is not granted by reference to the quantities manufactured, produced, exported or transported, the amount shall be determined by allocating the value of the subsidy as appropriate over the level of production or exports of the product concerned during a suitable period.
 Normally this period shall be the accounting year of the beneficiary.
-However, where the subsidy is based upon the acquisition or future acquisition of fixed assets the period shall correspond to a reasonable period for depreciation, except where the assets are non-depreciating, in which case the subsidy shall be valued as an interest free loan. - (d) The value of loan or guarantee subsidies shall generally be considered as the difference between interest rates paid or payable by the beneficiary and normal commercial rates effectively payable on comparable loans or guarantees. - (e) In the case of imports from non-market economy countries and in particular those to which Regulations (EEC) No 2532/78 and (EEC) No 925/79 apply, the amount of any subsidy may be determined in an appropriate and not unreasonable manner, by comparing the export price as calculated in accordance with Article 2 (8) with the normal value as determined in accordance with Article 2 (5).
-Article 2 (10) shall apply to such a comparison.

-(f) Where the amount of subsidization varies, weighted averages may be established.
+Where the subsidy is based upon the acquisition or future acquisition of fixed assets, the value of the subsidy shall be calculated by spreading the subsidy across a period which reflects the normal depreciation of such assets in the industry concerned.
+Where the assets are non-depreciating, the subsidy shall be valued as an interest-free loan.

+- (d) In the case of imports from non-market economy countries and in particular those to which Regulations (EEC) No 1765/82 and (EEC) No 1766/82 apply, the amount of any subsidy may be determined in an appropriate and not unreasonable manner, by comparing the export price as calculated in accordance with Article 2 (8) with the normal value as determined in accordance with Article 2 (5).
+Article 2 (10) shall apply to such a comparison. - (e) Where the amount of subsidization varies, weighted averages may be established.